There are some recipes that make an impression, and really stick with you. This is based on one of those.

 - 2 tablespoon sliced fresh ramp bulbs

-Meanwhile, wipe the saute pan out with a towel to remove burnt oil, then add one tablespoon of the butter, the ramps and the anchovies.
+- Meanwhile, wipe the saute pan out with a towel to remove burnt oil, then add one tablespoon of the butter, the ramps and the anchovies.
 Cook, stirring occasionally until the anchovies are broken up and the ramps are lightly colored.
 Add the thyme sprig to the pan if using.
 Deglaze the pan with the wine and reduce by half, then add the stock and the juice the tenderloins have given off while resting.
-Heat the sauce and reduce for a few minutes more on medium heat, then remove the thyme and reserve the sauce until needed.
+Heat the sauce and reduce for a few minutes more on medium heat, discard the thyme and reserve the sauce.